akcryptoguy/vps-harden/README.md

 <p align="center"><img src="/media/11. hardening rules.png" alt="Hardening Rules"></p>

 When you are finished, you'll see confirmation that the script completed setup and you will be given a list of notes about your installation.
+The log is located at `/var/log/server_hardening.log`

 <p align="center"><img src="/media/15 install complete.png" alt="Install Complete"></p>